mrtgst/shellnote/README.md

 ## Uninstallation

-To remove shellnote, call the above setup-script with
+To remove `shellnote`, call the above setup-script with

 	# ./setup uninstall